ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Next, we show the presentation of the JWP with selective disclosure.

-For presentation with the following presentation protected header:
+For presentation with the following Presentation Header:

 <{{./fixtures/build/mac-h256-presentation-protected-header.json.wrapped}}
-Figure: Presentation Protected Header
+Figure: Presentation Header

 The holder will take the issuer proof (including shared secret) and derive the same individual payload MAC values (above).